 The Smooth Fox Terrier lifespan typically ranges from 12 to 15 years, though some have been known to live even longer when well cared for.
 Overall, they’re a very healthy and hardy breed, though there are a few potential health problems to look out for.
 Thanks to good breeding practices, many of these issues are less common, but there’s still a chance your dog could inherit one of the below:

-- Patella Subluxation: A patella subluxation is the partial dislocation of the kneecap, which can be common in active dogs.
-If you notice your pet lifting one of their hind legs while running or kicking their leg out to the side, this could indicate a dislocated kneecap.
-Mild cases, which usually resolve themselves, are typically treated with pain medication to help with inflammation, but surgery may be needed if the condition worsens.
+• Patellar Luxation: Luxating patella is the condition in which the kneecap slips in and out of place.
+It can be common in small breed dogs.
+If you notice your pet lifting one of their hind legs while running or kicking their leg out to the side, this could indicate patellar luxation.
+Mild cases, which usually resolve themselves, are typically treated with pain medication and joint supplements, but surgery may be needed in severe cases.

-- Hip and Elbow Dysplasia: Hip and elbow dysplasia are inherited diseases that affect the joints and typically result in arthritis.
+• Hip and Elbow Dysplasia: Hip and elbow dysplasia are potentially inherited diseases that affect the joints and typically result in arthritis.
 These conditions can be treated through both surgical and non-surgical methods.
-Non-surgical treatments may include medication, supplements or physical therapy.
-Reputable breeders will screen their stock for this disorder before breeding to reduce the likelihood of passing it on.
+Non-surgical treatments may include pain medication, joint supplements, weight management and physical therapy.

-- Heart Valve Disease: Another inherited condition that breeders often screen for is heart valve disease.
+• Heart Valve Disease: Another inherited condition that breeders often screen for is heart valve disease.
 With this condition, the heart valves in older Smooth Fox Terrier dogs start to weaken and deform, which strains the heart.
-If caught early enough, your veterinarian can prescribe medications to help prolong your pet’s life.
+Often, the first sign is your veterinarian detecting a heart murmur on routine physical examination.
+In that case, your vet will likely refer you to a veterinary cardiologist for an echocardiogram (ultrasound of the heart) to determine the cause.

-- Eye Problems: Smooth Fox Terriers, especially older dogs, may be at risk for developing eye problems such as cataracts, glaucoma and primary lens luxation.
+• Eye Problems: Smooth Fox Terriers, especially older dogs, may be at risk for developing eye problems such as cataracts, glaucoma and primary lens luxation.
 These conditions could lead to blindness unless treated with eye drops or surgery.
-Have your veterinarian check your pup’s eyes at least once a year to diagnose eye issues before they become serious.
+If your pet is having red, cloudy or bulging eyes; rubbing at the eyes; having ocular discharge; acting as if they are in pain; or running into things, see your veterinarian immediately.

 Smooth Fox Terrier History

-The Smooth Fox Terrier breed can trace their origin back to 18th century England where they were bred for fox hunting.
+The Smooth Fox Terrier breed originated in 18th century England, where they were bred for fox hunting.
 Likely a mix between the now-extinct Smooth Black and Tan Terriers, Bull Terriers, Beagles and Greyhounds, these dogs were prized by hunters for their speed, intelligence and tracking abilities.
 Their unique V-shaped head also helped during the hunt; it was perfectly shaped to enter a fox den.

 Breed standards for Fox Terriers have been in place for more than a hundred years.
 These guidelines describe ideal Fox Terrier characteristics including height, weight and color in addition to ear, eye, tail and head shape.
 The standards were first set by England’s Fox Terrier Club upon its inception in 1876.

-It didn’t take long for the Fox Terrier dog breed to make their way to the United States; they were in the country by 1879, and the American Fox Terrier Club was founded soon after in 1885.
+It didn’t take long for the Fox Terrier dog breed to make its way to the United States; they were in the country by 1879, and the American Fox Terrier Club was founded soon after in 1885.
 The Fox Terrier was officially recognized by the American Kennel Club in the same year and is part of the Terrier group.
-In fact, this club was the first specialty breed club to become a member of the AKC.
+In fact, the American Fox Terrier Club was the first specialty breed club to become a member of the AKC.

 For many years, Smooth Fox Terriers and Wire Fox Terriers were treated as variations of the same breed.
 Though they’re similar in name, stature and ability, we now know that they developed independently from one another.
 In 1985, the AKC formally recognized this fact and declared them to be two separate dog breeds.
 The breed standards for both Smooth Fox Terriers and Wire Fox Terriers are maintained by the American Fox Terrier Club to this day.

 While the breed enjoyed considerable popularity in the UK, they remain relatively unknown in the US; the Smooth Fox Terrier currently ranks 123rd out of the AKC’s 197 recognized dog breeds.
 Despite this lack of appreciation, these charming dogs make wonderful family members.
 The cost of a Smooth Fox Terrier puppy usually runs between $1,500 and $2,000.
 For this price you’re getting a dog who’s been screened for health and behavioral issues and may even come with papers.
 You can find reputable breeders through the AKC website.
-You could always consider adopting a Smooth Fox Terrier and reach out to a rescue organizations, or keep an eye out for the breed at your local animal shelter.
+You could always consider adopting a Smooth Fox Terrier, too.
+Reach out to a rescue organizations, keep an eye out for the breed at your local animal shelter, or search Chewy’s database of adoptable dogs in your area.

 FAQs